Diffusion-Based Adaptive Distributed Detection: Steady-State Performance in the Slow Adaptation Regime: Overview

-Several recent works on the subject of distributed detection focus on the performance of decentralized consensus algorithms with decaying step-size~\cite{running-cons,asymptotic-rc,Bracaetal-Pageconsensus,MouraLDGauss,MouraLDnonGauss,MouraLDnoisy}.
-As already mentioned, however, these strategies are inherently non-adaptive.
-In order to overcome this issue, diffusion algorithms with constant step-size are used.
-With reference to this class of algorithms, while several results have been obtained for the mean-square-error (MSE) {\em estimation} performance of adaptive networks~\cite{ZhaoSayedLMSestimation,SayedSPmag}, less is known about the performance of distributed detection networks (see, e.g.,~\cite{CattivelliSayedDetection}).
+The aforementioned properties of the diffusion strategies used in this work explain their widespread utilization in the context of adaptive estimation~\cite{SayedProcIEEE}, and motivate their use in the context of adaptive distributed detection~\cite{CattivelliSayedDetection, ADD_ICASSP2014, ADD_ICASSP2015}.
+With reference to this class of algorithms, while several results have been obtained for the mean-square-error (MSE) {\em estimation} performance of adaptive networks~\cite{ZhaoSayedLMSestimation,SayedSPmag}, less is known about the performance of distributed detection networks.
+In particular, in~\cite{CattivelliSayedDetection}, the miss-detection and false-alarm probabilities have been evaluated with reference to Gaussian observations.
+However, a detailed analytical characterization of the detection performance (i.e., false-alarm and detection probabilities), with reference to a general observational model, is still missing.
 This is mainly due to the fact that results on the asymptotic distribution of the error quantities under constant step-size adaptation over networks are largely unavailable in the literature.

-While~\cite{LMSdist} argues that the error in single-agent least-mean-squares (LMS) adaptation converges in distribution, the resulting distribution is not characterized.
-Only recently these questions have been considered in~\cite{ZhaoSayedSSP2011, ChenSayedGlobalSIP} in the context of distributed estimation over adaptive networks.
+While reference~\cite{LMSdist} argues that the error in single-agent least-mean-squares (LMS) adaptation converges in distribution, the resulting distribution is not characterized.
+These questions are considered in~\cite{ZhaoSayedSSP2011, ChenSayedGlobalSIP} in the context of distributed estimation over adaptive networks.
 Nevertheless, these results on the asymptotic distribution of the errors are still insufficient to characterize the rate of decay of the probability of error over networks of distributed detectors.
+The main purpose of this work is to fill this gap.
 To do so, it is necessary to pursue a large deviations analysis in the constant step-size regime.
 Motivated by these remarks, we therefore provide a thorough statistical characterization of the diffusion network in a manner that enables detector design and analysis.